History of Limerick: Post war

 The economy of the Limerick area was largely neglected in the post war period and the city and county became characterised by extremely high emigration and unemployment.
 With the exception of Shannon Airport and a few related businesses and a few clothing factories, Limerick had no industry.
 The economy was based on farming and services, fuelled in no insignificant part by remittances from the extensive diaspora.
 A few of the many who left became successful abroad, including the actor Richard Harris, the BBC presenter Terry Wogan, and the school teacher turned memoirist, Frank McCourt.

 Limerick also had a few famous visitors during this time.
 In 1963 Irish-American US President John F. Kennedy visited Limerick as part of his tour of Ireland.
 He was presented with a locally produced christening robe made of Limerick Lace.
 From 1956, about 500 Hungarian refugees were housed in Knockalisheen, near Meelick a few kilometres from the city, following the failed uprising in their country.
 A few settled, but the majority moved on within a few years to new lives in the UK and North America due to the bad economic situation in Limerick.

 Shannon Airport also attracted a varied crowd.
 At this time nearly all transatlantic flights stopped at the airport, the most westerly in Europe, to refuel.
 Irish Times journalist Arthur Quinlan who was based at Shannon boasts at having interviewed every US president from Harry Truman to George H. W. Bush and many Soviet leaders, including Andrey Vyshinsky and Andrei Gromyko.
 He also famously taught Fidel Castro how to make an Irish coffee and interviewed Che Guevara.
 On 13 March 1965, Guevara suddenly arrived at the airport when his flight from Prague to Cuba developed mechanical problems, and Quinlan was on hand to interview him.
 Guevara talked of his Irish connections through the name Lynch and of his grandmother's Irish roots in Galway.
 Later, Che, and some of his Cuban comrades, went to Limerick city and adjourned to the Hanratty's Hotel on Glentworth Street.
-According to Quinlan, they returned that evening all wearing sprigs of shamrock, for Shannon and Limerick were preparing for the St. Patrick's Day celebrations.
+According to Quinlan, they returned that evening all wearing sprigs of shamrock, for Shannon and Limerick were preparing for the Saint Patrick's Day celebrations.

 In 1968, the government published the Buchanan Report on the regional dimension to economic planning which had largely been ignored.
 The report recommended on the social and economic sustainability of industry in the regions, which gradually lead to investment and improvement in the Limerick area.